mderazon/csu-il/README.md

 ## Contribution ##

-If you want to contribute you came to the right place !
+Wanna contribute to the project ?
+Yeah !!

 On the technical side, the website is powered by [Docpad](http://docpad.org/) and [Twitter bootstrap](http://twitter.github.com/bootstrap/).
 Feel free to fork the repository and hack it. when your'e done, send us a pull request and we'll add the change.